Nama : Rose Iman Sari

 TUGAS 4 - Softskill Bahasa Inggris 2

-Causative verbs are used to indicate that one person causes a second person to do something for the first person.
+Causative verbs are used to indicate that one person causes a second

 1. Causative used ‘get’ with man as object